projectshift/shift-boiler/docs/di.md

 app.di.get_parameter('CONFIG_PARAMETER')
 ```

-If you have an instance of your upp, or you can use `current_app` for that:
+If you have an instance of your app, or you can use `current_app` for that:

 ```python
 from flask import current_app